Gund4422/Frojeri/README.md

-# The Frojeri Project v7
+# The Frojeri Project

-Welcome to **The Frojeri Project v7**, a full Nintendo 64 R4300i CPU emulation written in Luau for Roblox.
+Welcome to **The Frojeri Project**, a full Nintendo 64 R4300i CPU emulation written in Luau for Roblox.

 ---